Ryo-Ito/image_registration/README.md

 Image registration package for python.
 Performs non-rigid deformation to match input image to another one.
 Algorithms implemented are LDDMM(Large Deformation Diffeomorphic Metric Mapping) and SyN (Symmetric Normalization).
-Supports for both two and three dimensional images in Nifti files.
+Supports for both 2 and 3 dimensional images in Nifti files.